enotspe/fortinet-2-elasticsearch/README.md

-# fortinet-2-elasticsearch
+# FortiUnicorn (fortinet-2-elasticsearch)

+## Inputs
-We want a full 360° monitoring:
+We want a full 360° view for monitoring and analysis:
 * syslog
 * snmp
 * snmptraps